The 88-Year Evolution Of The Macy's Thanksgiving Day Parade

 After 9/11, Macy's reintroduced an old Harold the Fireman balloon from 1948 to commemorate those who helped in the aftermath of the attacks.

+The classic 'Macy's Thanksgiving Day Parade' logo was last used in 2005.
+Since then, a new logo has been created every year.
+The only place the original logo can still be found is on the jackets of the parade staff.

 Besides being used in publicity material and the ID badges worn by the parade staff, the official parade logo is rarely seen.
-See this year's logo here.
+NBC's coverage does not even show the official Macy's parade logo.
+They create their own.

 Business Insider Emails & Alerts